Talking about Hybrid-Electric / Duel Fuel Cars

 Information To Get You Started When It Comes To Talking About Hybrid-Electric cars:

-Lets take a quick look at the introduction of the Hybrid car.
-The first that will come to most minds is the Toyota Prius:
+Let's take a quick look at the introduction of the Hybrid car.
+The first that car will come to most minds is the Toyota Prius:

 - The Toyota Prius:

 - The Toyota Prius started out as the new ugly duckling of the motoring world!
-It did have this space age look at the rear and today that look is all but gone.
+It did have this space-age look at the rear and today that look is all but gone.
 The Prius is not a cheap car to buy with its current 'Hybrid Synergy Drive' form with significant body changes has been available since 2003.
-The Prius combines the low speed torque of an electric motor with the high speed efficiency of a petrol combustion engine.
-Economy is quoted as being around 65 mpg, but unless you drive like you aim to single handedly save the planet this is not likely to be achieved easily, however the economy is still better than most diesels of a similar size and even some superminis.
+The Prius combines the low-speed torque of an electric motor with the high-speed efficiency of a petrol combustion engine.
+The economy is quoted as being around 65 mpg, but unless you drive like you aim to single-handedly save the planet this is not likely to be achieved easily, however, the economy is still better than most diesels of a similar size and even some superminis.